About

 - Deep learning-based emulation of ice physics

-The course is primarily oriented towards PhD students and early-stage postdocs that have strong foundational knowledge in glaciology, glaciological modeling, or remote sensing, and that wish to integrate ML methods into their work while simultaneously working to establish a community of practice.
+The course is primarily oriented towards researchers at all career stages that have strong foundational knowledge in glaciology, glaciological modeling, or remote sensing, and that wish to integrate ML methods into their work while simultaneously working to establish a community of practice.

-The course will be held from June 14th-23rd and will include 4 days of interactive lectures by course instructors, 3 days of student project development in collaboration with course instructors, a one day excursion to nearby Yellowstone National Park, and two days for travel and orientation.
+The course will be held from July 4th - 13th, 2026 and will include 4 days of interactive lectures by course instructors, 3 days of student project development in collaboration with course instructors, a one day excursion to nearby Yellowstone National Park, and two days for travel and orientation.
 Previous instructors include

 - Doug Brinkerhoff, University of Montana